 Residential Outdoor Programs & Rebates

-Through outdoor conservation programs such as our WaterSaver Landscape rebates and educational programs that reach out to all San Antonians, we want to encourage residents to conserve, saving you money on your water bill while preserving our precious water supplies.
+Through outdoor conservation programs such as our WaterSaver Landscape coupon and educational programs that reach out to all San Antonians, we want to encourage residents to conserve, saving you money on your water bill while preserving our precious water supplies.

 The Patioscape Coupon provides residential water customers another way to replace parts of their traditional lawns with a more permanent water-saving solution — a new patio.

-This program encourages residential water customers to transform portions of their traditional lawns by removing grass and creating garden beds made up of hardy, drought-tolerant plants.
+This seasonal program encourages residential water customers to transform portions of their traditional lawns by removing grass and creating garden beds made up of hardy, drought-tolerant plants.

 Xeriscaping.
 What in the world does that word mean and how on Earth do you pronounce it?